Shiori-Zephyr/myUserScript-youtubeoneclickblock/README.md

 ## What it does

 Adds a block button to video thumbnails on YouTube.
+Also comment section.
 ## Installation

 1. Install [Tampermonkey](https://www.tampermonkey.net/)